 (4) Developing online graduate courses in content areas identified by the department in collaboration with the commission as needing development; and

 (5) Collecting and analyze qualitative experience data related to the provision of professional development and training to instructors of accelerated college credit program courses, with an emphasis on development and training programs that are able to increase the number of instructors who are qualified to provide accelerated college credit program courses.

+(6) Tuition reimbursement by an eligible applicant for tuition credits earned at an accredited private or public post-secondary institution of education to high school instructors of accelerated college credit program courses.

 Statutory/Other Authority: ORS 340.320